Explore world-famous islands!

 One of the most cosmopolitan destinations in the world, this stylish island will impress you with its offering of natural beauty, sandy beaches with crystal clear waters, exceptional food and nightlife.

 Safely harboured in the Mykonos marina, widely known as New Port, you can take time to explore this beautiful island starting from Chora, the Mykonos town, a few kilometres from the port.
-When in Chora, visit Kato Mili, a hill with a row of 7 preserved windmills, a Mykonos landmark, and enjoy the spectacular view of the town and the Aegean Sea.
-Then, walk to the Little Venice quarter, where the buildings are literally standing on the sea.
-Sip a cocktail in one of the many cafes and bars and take in the romantic atmosphere as the sea waves lap the sides of the picturesque buildings lining the sea front.
+When in Chora, visit Kato Mili, a hill with a row of 7 preserved windmills, a Mykonos landmark.
+From there, enjoy the spectacular view of the town and the Aegean Sea.
+Then, walk to the Little Venice quarter.
+Here the buildings are literally standing on the sea.
+Sip a cocktail in one of the many cafes and bars.
+Take in the romantic atmosphere as the sea waves lap the sides of the picturesque buildings lining the sea front.

 Swim in some of its legendary beaches.
 Try Panormos or Elia if you prefer a more relaxing experience or Ornos, Paradise or Super Paradise Beach if you are into hard partying.